My Goal is to Study English

 Part 1 - How to apply for an F-1 Student Visa

 If you decide to obtain an F-1 Student Visa you must do this:

 1.1 Make an appointment for an interview at your nearest U.S. Embassy or Consulate.

 In some countries it can be a month or two before an appointment is available, so it is a good idea to book an appointment at the same time you are registering at the school and gathering all your documents for your visa.

-1.2 Register in one of our programs online, by fax or email and indicate that you need aa I-20 FORM.
+1.2 Register in one of our programs and indicate that you need a Form I-20

 The I-20 is a document that certifies that you have been accepted and have enrolled in a full-time course and that you have proven to us that you have sufficient financial means of support for the duration of your studies.
 You must obtain the I-20 from us to bring to your visa appointment.
 This document is not a visa nor does it give you permission to travel.